THE BEST WIDER ROAD BIKE TIRE AND WHEEL SIZES

 FLO had wind tunnel tests done to compare the Open Pro, the top, purple line in chart below against the FLO 30, the wheel represented by the red line.
 Headed straight into the wind, the wider, toroid-shaped FLO 30 has about 70 grams less drag, the equivalent of 9 watts.
 At a wind direction of 10 degrees the reduction in drag improves to about 155 grams or 20 watts.
 Over a 25 mile or 40K distance, that drag reduction will result in a 30 to 60 second time savings.
 Over a century or sportive?
 Well you’ll have time to grab another sandwich and still finish ahead of your buddies riding the narrower wheels.

-I’m not saying that you can’t put a toroid profile on a 15C, shallow rim.
+I’m not saying that you can’t put a toroid profile on a 15C or 17C wide, shallow rim.
 Let’s just say I don’t know of anyone doing it.
 It may be harder to make and you’ll also get less of an arc out of a narrower, shallower rim than a wider, deeper one.

 The 3) relationship between the rim and tire width is the final consideration in determining how your speed can be affected by going wide.
 Frankly, it’s the question readers ask me about more often than not.

-Typically the question goes something like “can I put a 25mm tire on my XYZ wheel?”
-But, I’ve also heard questions like “my budget is x. what wheel would be best with a 25mm tire?”
+Typically the question goes something like “Can I put a 28mm tire on my XYZ wheel?”
+But, I’ve also heard questions like “My budget is x.
+What wheel would be best with a 28mm tire?”

 That second question stopped me dead in my tracks the first time I read it.
-When riders are choosing wheels that will cost 5 to 10 times that of the tire that they are basing their choice on, it really tells you how strongly some feel the push to get on the wide tire bandwagon that is rolling through the enthusiast peloton these days.
+When riders are choosing wheels that will cost 5 to 10 times that of the tire that they are basing their choice on, it really tells you how strongly some feel the push to get on the wide tire bandwagon that has rolled through the enthusiast peloton.

-To the first question, I almost invariably answer that you don’t want anything wider than a 23C tire if you want to maximize speed.
-If, however, you put comfort ahead of speed, go ahead with the 25C tire.
+To the first question, I almost invariably answer that if you are riding at 18mph or 29kph and faster and using wheels that are at least 40mm deep, you don’t want anything wider than a 23C tire if you want to maximize speed unless your outside wheel width is at least 28mm.
+If, however, you don’t ride that fast or have a wheel that deep or you put comfort ahead of speed, go ahead with the 25C tire.

-There are no wheels that I’m aware of where mounting 25C tires on the rims will make you faster or equally fast compared to that of narrower sized tires of the same model on the same rims.
+There are no wheels that are 25mm to 27mm wide and at least 40mm deep that I’m aware of where mounting 25C tires on the rims will make you faster or equally fast compared to that of narrower sized tires of the same model on the same rims.

 Despite marginally improved rolling resistance even at the same inflation pressure, the aerodynamic relationship between the tire and rim has a far greater effect and favors the narrower tire.
 I will try to explain why below but this drawing begins to give you a picture of what’s going on.